apigee-labs/rapier/README.md

 We don't have to specify the details of the methods, requests and responses of the API in Rapier, because these details are already specified in the HTTP standards.
-Specifying the details of individual requests and responses would only be useful for documenting ways in which we are diverging from the standards—Rapier assumes we want to follow them.
+Specifying the details of individual requests and responses would only be useful for documenting ways in which they diverge from the standards—Rapier assumes they follow them.
 Where the standards offer options, Rapier picks defaults and lets you override these defaults in the `conventions` section of the Rapier document [sometimes—that part of Rapier needs more work].